donejs/donejs/docs/about.md

 #### Attract

 If you have the next great JS idea, we want to encourage you to help build it as part of the DoneJS family.
 You'll find DoneJS a supportive environment to nurture your ideas.
-You can even pair with the full time devs to build out your idea.
+You can even pair with the full-time developers to build out your idea.
 Reach out to us on
 [gitter](https://gitter.im/donejs/donejs) or create an issue.